Nadimchouaib/alx-low_level_programming/README.md

-This is a READMEFILE for alx-low_level_programming peoject
+this is a readmefile for the 0x06-pointers_arrays_strings project